RobotLocomotion/drake-iiwa-driver/README.md

 address which can communicate with 172.31.1.147/16, and which is connected to the X66 port.

+### Installing Sunrise Connectivity Software
+In order to use FRI to drive the arms additional software must be installed.
+In the DVD's that were shipped to you their should be one called "Media".
+It should contain files with names like 0000288631_00_KUKA Sunrise.FRI 1.13_1.13.0_B6_C358496.zip.
+These are Java packages.
+In order to use them when developing the Sunrise Workbench Application they must be installed.
+In kuka speak these are called "software options".
+In the SunriseWorkbench documentation (1.11) Section 10.5.1 details how to install software options.
+The basic steps are

+  * In dropdown menu **Help->Install new software**
+  * In the rop right of the **Work with** box click **Add**
+  * Click **Archive** and navigate to where the aforementioned zip file is.
+  * Hit **Ok** and then select that software option when it appears with checkbox.
+  * Keep hitting **next** until it is installed.
+  * Make sure to restart SunriseWorkbench when prompted.

+### Creating the Java Application

 TODO(sam.creasey) Can I just zip up a project/workspace?

  * File -> New -> SunriseProject